 - Doctorate, Naturopathic Medicine - Bastyr University, Kenmore, WA

 - Naturopathic Medicine - Bastyr Center for Natural Health

 - Naturopathic Oncology - CTCA at Midwestern Regional Medical Center, Zion, IL

 Practicing Since: 2004

 “I love working with patients, being part of their care.
 They inspire me and I learn so much from them,” says Dr. Letitia Cain, a naturopathic physician at Seattle Cancer Treatment and Wellness Center.

 Dr. Cain says her overall goal for patients is to promote health and wellness in body, mind and spirit.
 She recommends natural therapies, including vitamins, minerals, homeopathic medicines and botanicals, that support the whole person and aid in building health.
 She also helps her patients focus on lifestyle changes, such as diet and exercise.

-A Fellow of the American Board of Naturopathic Oncology (FABNO), which differentiates between general practice naturopaths and those who specialize in oncology, Dr. Cain earned a doctorate in naturopathic medicine from Bastyr University in Seattle.
+A Fellow of the American Board of Naturopathic Oncology (FABNO), which differentiates between general practice naturopathic clinicians and those who specialize in oncology, Dr. Cain earned a doctorate in naturopathic medicine from Bastyr University.

 She completed a naturopathic residency at the Bastyr Center for Natural Health.
 Dr. Cain also completed a naturopathic medicine and oncology residency at CTCA at Midwestern Regional Medical Center in Zion, Illinois.